projectcalico/calico/reference/felix/configuration.md

 canonical_url: '/reference/felix/configuration'
 ---

-This article is valid only if you are:

-- Configuring Felix through environment variables, and are not using the operator installation method (which does not support using environment variables).
-For operator install users, see [Felix Configuration Resource]({{site.baseurl}}/referrence/resources/felixconfig).
-- Updating the Felix configuration file (`felix.cfg`).
+> **Note**: If you have installed Calico using the operator, you cannot modify the environment provided to felix directly.
+To configure felix, see the [FelixConfiguration](../resources/felixconfig) resource instead.
+{: .alert .alert-info}

 Configuration for Felix is read from one of four possible locations, in order, as follows.